across the world

 - Accounting & finance – 54%

-Accounting & Finance is a business area that utilizes RPA more than other departments for operational improvement.
-The use of RPA in accounting and finance is the most due to several reasons, some of which are mentioned below.
+Accounting and Finance is a business area that utilizes RPA more than other departments for operational improvement.
+The use of RPA for financial reporting services is essential because:

 - The requirement of high accuracy and long-term consistency.